 The following table lists how many phlebotomy technician/phlebotomist graduations there were in 2019-2020 for each degree level.

 What Phlebotomy Technician/Phlebotomist Majors Need to Know

-People with careers related to phlebotomy technician/phlebotomist were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, phlebotomy technician/phlebotomist majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.